Category

 Though just one year old, Halia believes Polina has some understanding of the situation going on around her.
 She says the child understands that there is a war and even reacts to the sounds of explosions.
 Polina has seen her father just five times since she was born.

-Through all the uncertainty surrounding the war, Halia has no misgivings about her decision to have a child in such trying times.
-She urges other women to follow in her footsteps.
+Through all of the uncertainty, Halia has no misgivings about her decision to have a child amidst the war.
+In fact, she urges other women to follow in her footsteps.
 “Children give us this hope, a vision of the future and that everything will be fine eventually,” she says.

 Children give us this hope, a vision of the future and that everything will be fine eventually.